-Join Aaron F. Ross for an in-depth discussion in this video Trimming and extending follicles, part of Creating Hair with Maya nHair.
+Join Aaron F. Ross for an in-depth discussion in this video Trimming and extending follicles, part of Maya: nHair.

 …Now we'll look at best practices for trimming and extending existing hair.…You may notice in the nHair menu that…there is something called the Scale Hair Tool.…And I want to steer you away from that.…All it does is scale the curves up.…And what it does is it doesn't just make the hair…longer, it makes the hair larger, which means it will be thicker.…And it also means that things like curls and braiding…will not work properly.…So again, I don't recommend that you use the Scale Hair tool, and I…don't recommend that you scale the follicles…or curves using the ordinary scale command.…